wxcctechsummit/holcct2107/labslive/lab6.md

 ### Lab Objective

 - This lab is designed to complete configuring the outdial capability on the Agent Desktop.
+- At the end of the lab, your agent will be able to make an outbound call from the Agent Desktop.

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
 - You have the customer admin login credentials.
 - You have the calling DNIS.
 - You have the agent’s extension number.